-It is recommended that you bring your existing dog with you to the Home to meet your potential new pet and to see that their temperaments match.
+If you already own a dog you must bring him or her with you to the Home to meet your potential new pet in order to see whether their temperaments match.
 Please note there is a slight risk of catching kennel cough if they are not fully vaccinated.

 I am currently renting and would like to adopt.
 What should I do?

 It's always best to seek landlord permission if you intend on adopting a pet.
 For more information please read the Tenants Union of Victoria renting with pets factsheet

 What's the green tag I receive when adopting a pet?
 (QLD only)